telerik/ajax-docs/controls/htmlchart/how-to/print-the-chart.md

 <asp:Button ID="Button1" Text="print the chart" OnClientClick="printChartClient(); return false;"
 	runat="server" />
 <script type="text/javascript">
-	//$telerik.$ is the jQuery that comes with the Telerik UI for ASP.NET AJAX suite
+	//$telerik.$ is the jQuery that comes with the Telerik® UI for ASP.NET Ajax suite
 	//It can be assigned to a shorter variable name or external jQuery can be used

 	function printChartClient() {